viniciuss-ssilva/anti-hail-net-detection/README.md

 ## Overview

-This project investigates the use of Sentinel-2 satellite imagery for detecting anti-hail nets in apple orchards in southern Brazil.
+This project was supervised by researcher Dr. Marcia Helena Galina Dompieri and investigates the use of Sentinel-2 satellite imagery for detecting anti-hail nets in apple orchards in southern Brazil.

 ## Methodology